KiiZzy99/food-website/README.md

 # food-website
-This project is made with html amd css and its a food website
+This project is made with html, css & Javascript and its a food website